 Because they’re so common, high-frequency words provide the building blocks for children’s reading success.
 Learning to recognize these words quickly and automatically is an important step in becoming a fluent reader.

 There are many ways you can help your child master these words.
-But first, you have to know what they are.
+However, first, you need to understand what they are.

 What Are High-Frequency Words?